 Side by side with his translator (the polite Jo Takahashi, from Dô Cultural), Watanabe started to tell his life story to an audience that was anxious to know more about the director.
 He said he was also very happy to be in Brazil, a country that since a young boy he has been fascinated with.
 Deeply appreciator of Brazilian music, Watanabe has always tried to embody the rhythms of our culture to his movies.
 In one of his films, there is a sequence where we can see three old men sitting in a bar.
 Curiously, their names were Antonio, Carlos and Jobim.

 Watanabe started at the age of twenty with an important doubt: cinema or animation?
 He told us laughing that back then there was a rumor that working with animation was really easy.
 He decided to give it a try.
 From that, he had a good and a bad news: he discovered he had talent to work in this area, but he soon found out that it wouldn’t be easy.
 In 1994, he was hired by the Sunrise studio, as production assistant.
 He learned everything he could until he was given the opportunity of co-direct a film, Macross Plus.
 Shinichiro told us that his part in the job was to give support to the main director, what frustrated him many times because the feature was not coming out as he thought it should.
-A few years later, he was reward with the freedom to do his own TV serie, Cowboy Bebop, which soon proved Watanabe talent.
+A few years later, he was reward with the free

 In Cowboy Bebop, Watanabe reunited everything he liked in animation.
 Spike, the main character, is kind of an ideal figure that has profound impact in Sinichiro’s work and is a remarkable symbol to many animation fans all around the globe.
 He was inspired in the icon Bruce Lee, not only in the way he fought, but also his philosophy.
 “The way Spike fights is almost choreographed with the music and that is something I took from Bruce Lee”.
 The TV series became a film in 2001.
 Nowadays, Watanabe is writing the screenplay to transform Spike into a flash and bone character.
 Keanu Reeves has shown some interest in playing it.
 With the typical oriental serenity, he said that there is nothing confirmed.
 “The only thing I’m afraid of is to do a life action that ends up like Dragonball Z”.
 We appreciate your concern!